Complete Hawaii Volcano & Lava Viewing Guide

 Situated along the southern side of the park, the Chain of Craters Road has long been used as a scenic route in which to view the various craters that make up the landscape from the visitor’s center down to the ocean.
 A section of the road is currently closed due to lava flows, but visitors can easily access the Lua Manu and Pauahi Craters as well as the Kealakomo Lookout and a view of the Holei Sea Arch before turning back toward the center of the park.

 Because of ever-changing volcanic activity on the Big Island, it’s common for new lava flows to pop up or disappear every few years.
 As a result, a pop-up tourist culture develops around lava viewing at new lava flows as the U.S. Geological Service builds access roads to safe distances.
-In 2019 there are no active surface flows to be seen.
+In 2021 there are no active surface flows to be seen.
+However, there have been eruptions that have stayed entirely within the crater, that allow you to see an evening glow.

 The flaw flow near Kamokuna south east of Pu’u ‘O’o that began flowing in June 2014 was the most recent lava viewing hot spot for locals, volcanologists, and visitors before the 2018 east rift zone eruption changed the flow of lava in the area.
 This flow was a remnant of the eruption at Kilauea that began more than 30 years ago, the flow disappeared for more than a month in early 2017 before a massive chunk of rock collapsed near the ocean and exposed the lava stream to public view and it disappeared again after the 2018 east rift zone eruption.